-The major in Special Education requires 120 semester hours including courses which satisfy the General Education requirements.
-It is designed to prepare teachers in special education and will meet the Tennessee requirements for initial licensure in Special Education Comprehensive Program, K-12 (for individuals with severe/profound disabilities).
+The major in Special Education requires 120 semester hours including courses which satisfy the True Blue Core requirements.
+It is designed to prepare teachers in special education and will meet the Tennessee requirements for initial licensure in Special Education Comprehensive Program, K-12.
 A grade of "C" is required.